Introduction to the Quantum Circuit: Everything You Need to Know

 Concluding quantum circuits, measurement collapses qubits from superposition to classical states (0 or 1), providing the computation's result.

-Role of Quantum Circuits:
+Role of Quantum Circuits

-DiVincenzo's Criteria in a Nutshell
+DiVincenzo's Criteria

 A Scalable Physical System